 These days, businesses are all but required to offer online options for their clients.
 This trend is perhaps nowhere more apparent than in the property management industry.
 Renters today want to be able to handle their housing needs quickly, efficiently and at their convenience.
 As technology has advanced through the years, investment property owners have seen great benefits from giving tenants the option of paying and communicating electronically.
-Not only do these options cut down on potential miscommunications, they also encourage regular, on-time payments and prompt reporting of maintenance issues.
+Not only do these options cut down on potential miscommunications, but they also encourage regular, on-time payments and prompt reporting of maintenance issues.

 Offering today's top technology to renters often begins with providing them with an online tenant portal.
-Through the use of a tenant portal, residents are able to securely login to their accounts, make payments and submit maintenance requests.
+Through the use of a tenant portal, residents are able to securely log in to their accounts, make payments and submit maintenance requests.
 Just like everyone else, renters have busy lives – many don't have time to come by the office during business hours.
-Allowing them to handle the business surrounding their rental through their own personal online accounts helps eliminate disruptions to their daily lives as well as makes communication and processing payments a breeze for both sides.
+Allowing them to handle the business surrounding their rental through their own personal online accounts helps eliminate disruptions to their daily lives as well as make communication and processing payments a breeze for both sides.

 Online Rental Payments

 So, what kinds of things do renters want to be able to do through their tenant portal?
-One major thing is, of course, pay rent online.
+One major thing is, of course, paying rent online.
 As millennials continue to make up the largest percentage of renters in the US, property management companies must keep up with this tech-savvy generation and offer them the options that fit into their day-to-day lives.
 The leading property management companies will have functions that allow renters to pay online using their credit/debit cards or electronic checks.
 Some tenants may even opt to schedule auto-payments, lessening the chance that property owners receive late payments.
 Online payments are not only a great perk for tenants, but they are wonderful for landlords and property managers - they decrease the amount of paper that must be dealt with and eliminate the possibility of losing checks and other headaches that may come along with collecting physical payments.

 Submitting Maintenance Requests

 Tenant portals aren't just great for electronic payments, but they also make the process of submitting and receiving maintenance requests go more smoothly.
-By allowing tenants to submit maintenance requests online, property managers are able receive a description of the issue directly from the tenant in their own words.
+By allowing tenants to submit maintenance requests online, property managers are able to receive a description of the issue directly from the tenant in their own words.
 Electronic communication options can also allow tenants to submit photos of the repair in question, painting a clearer picture of what type of work order needs to be scheduled.
 If a maintenance request isn't particularly urgent, requiring tenants to come to the office to submit the request can lead to delays in repair needs being reported and potentially create a bigger issue than what initially existed.

-Technology isn't just great for payments and maintenance requests, but by and large it makes communication flow more easily.
-Nearly everyone today has a smart phone which gives them the option of sending and receiving emails and texts from wherever they are at any time.
+Technology isn't just great for payments and maintenance requests, but by and large, it makes communication flow more easily.
+Nearly everyone today has a smartphone which gives them the option of sending and receiving emails and texts from wherever they are at any time.
 Having email and texting options available for tenants is a great way to ensure clear, prompt communication.
-Not only does it instantly provide a record of such communication, but it allows for the efficient communication that can't always be achieved by a phone call.
+Not only does it instantly provide a record of such communication, but it allows for efficient communication that can't always be achieved by a phone call.
 Texting and email capabilities also serve as a great way to remind tenants of maintenance and other appointments and receive confirmation that appointments will be kept.

 Technology Options for Prospective Tenants